 Instead of making the patients feel better, though, such harsh words only feed their anxiety.
 That results in a longer recovery time for them, given that they need to nurse their health and their broken heart.

-People Assume That They Are Okay After Testing Negative
+People Assume That They’re Okay After Having No COVID

 People are quick to assume that someone is okay as soon as they test possible.
 However, the reality is that they may still feel weak after weeks of being ill.